DrShadowDC/ScoreTrace/README.md

 Credits

-Created by AJ Fairchild

-On behalf of Tinora Rams Live and is being developed for community use.
+Created by AJ Fairchild on behalf of Tinora Rams Live and is being developed for community use.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------